straw-hat-team/commanded/guides/explanations/commands.md

 end
 ```

-The middleware modules are executed in the order they’ve been defined.
+The middleware modules are executed in the order they've been defined.
 They will receive a `Commanded.Middleware.Pipeline` struct containing the command being dispatched, in the `:command` field.

 ### Example middleware